 Burglary can involve any crime, not just theft or larceny.
 The crime can be a felony or misdemeanor.
 As long as there is the intent to commit a crime, it can constitute burglary.

-Burglary is typically defined as the unlawful entry into almost any structure (not just a home or business) with the intent to commit any crime inside (not just theft/larceny).
-No physical breaking and entering is required; the offender may simply trespass through an open door.
-Unlike robbery, which involves use of force or fear to obtain another person's property, there is usually no victim present during a burglary.
+There is no breaking and entering requirement.
+The offender may trespass through an open door.
+This is different from robbery, which involves the use of force or fear to obtain another person's property.
+There is usually no victim present during a burglary.

-The crime of burglary has been around for centuries.
-It originally developed under the common law, but states have incorporated the basic idea of burglary into their penal codes, albeit with some slight modifications.
-For instance, under the common law definition of burglary, the crime had to take place in the dwelling house of another at night.
-Most states have subsequently broadened the definition of burglary to include businesses and illegal entries during the day.
+Burglary has been around for centuries.
+It originally developed under common law, but states have incorporated the crime of burglary into their penal codes.
+Most states have modified the legal definition of burglary.

-Burglary laws developed to safeguard people's homes and to prevent violence, not to protect against theft.
-Other laws criminalize the taking of property; instead, burglary laws are meant to preserve the sanctity of a dwelling and to shield residents from harmful encounters with burglars in their house.
+Lawmakers created burglary laws to safeguard people's homes and prevent violence.
+The objective had little to do with preventing theft – there were other laws that focused on the taking of property.
+Burglary laws exist to preserve the sanctity of a dwelling and to shield residents from harmful encounters with burglars in their houses.

 Most states and the Model Penal Code use the same basic definition of burglary, which is:

 - With the intent to commit a crime inside

 All elements must be present to convict a defendant of burglary.
 It is important to examine each of them in more detail.